PJurke/pjurke-ansible-playbooks/README.md

 # PJurke Infrastructure Ansible Playbooks
-This repository contains the central Ansible playbooks used to manage my server infrastructure.
+This repository contains the central Ansible playbooks and roles used to manage my server infrastructure.

 ## Concept
-This is a **Playbook-Only Repository**.
-All reusable logic (tasks, templates, handlers) is extracted into individual Ansible Roles, which live in separate Git repositories (e.g., `ansible-role-security`, `ansible-role-textreview`).
+All reusable logic (tasks, templates, handlers) is extracted into individual Ansible Roles.

 This repository defines:

-1. **Playbooks:** The orchestration files (e.g., `initial-setup.yml`, `deploy-app.yml`).
+1. **Playbooks:** The orchestration files (e.g., `bootstrap.yml`).
 2. **Inventory:** The list of servers (`inventory.ini`).
 3. **Secrets:** All encrypted secrets (via Ansible Vault) in the `secrets/` directory.
 4. **Dependencies:** The `requirements.yml`, which defines which external roles and collections are needed.